pieterw2w/apie/README.md

 }
 ```

-In case you have a value object that does not extend PhpValueObjects\AbstractValueObject you might need to manually
+In case you have a value object created with an other library, you might need to manually
 change the OpenAPI schema for this class to a string.
 You might also require to [create a (de)normalizer](https://symfony.com/doc/current/serializer/custom_normalizer.html#creating-a-new-normalizer) for the symfony serializer
 to convert this object from/to a string.
 ```php